Sociology (including Criminology & Media Studies) PhD / MPhil

 - proof of your English language proficiency (if English is not your first language)

 - a non-technical summary of the proposed research of no more than 400 words.

 PhD/MPhil in Sociology (including Criminology & Media Studies) (full-time) starting in September 2016.

 Your Research Proposal should be no more than 2,000 words in length and be set out as follows: Working title; Review of existing research literature; Research questions; Research methodology; Research timeline or workplan; References or short bibliography.

 Research students are appointed a supervisory team consisting of at least two supervisors.
 One of these will be designated as the primary point of contact with personal responsibility for ensuring that effective supervision is provided.
 Supervisors offer expert guidance on appropriate theoretical and conceptual frameworks, methodologies, ethical issues, conducting the research, writing the thesis and publications.

-Specialist theoretical, empirical and research training is provided both by the department and across the School of Arts and Social Sciences and the University.
+Specialist theoretical, empirical and research training is provided both by the department and across the School of Arts and Social Sciences and City.
 Throughout the research process students also discuss individual training needs with their supervisors in order to identify subject or topic specific training.
 Teaching skills are developed through seminar teaching with undergraduate students in your subject area and/or working with your supervisors on curriculum development.
-The university runs a training programme covering the transferable and generic skills required for postgraduate study and career development.
+City runs a training programme covering the transferable and generic skills required for postgraduate study and career development.